CLAIRE-Labo/python-ml-research-template/README.md

 The practices in this template earned its authors an Outstanding Paper (Honorable Mention) at the ML Reproducibility Challenge 2022.
 (TODO, link to paper)

-Because of its focus on reproducibility, this template can readily be used by other labs at EPFL and beyond.
+Thanks to its focus on reproducibility, this template can readily be used by other labs at EPFL and beyond.
 It can also be adapted to suit many other use cases.
-However, it's maintained form will be tailored to the needs of (CLAIR - tentative name).
+However, it's maintained form will be tailored to the needs of (CLAIRe - tentative name).
 It also contains extra EPFL-specific instructions for deployment on the RunAI Kubernetes cluster.

 ## Getting started with the template